 Public Law 94-142, also known as 1975 EHA, contained the first requirement for the development of IEPs for children with disabilities.

-Subsequent to the 1975 EHA, reauthorizations of the law modified the IEP requirements.
+After the 1975 EHA, there were continued improvements to the law to modify the IEP requirements.

-- New Challenges In The Ever-Expanding Special Education World
+- Challenges In The Ever-Expanding Special Education World

 Individuals With Disabilities Education Act (IDEA)